mcommelin/Geuldal_NBS_simulations/doc/Setup_GIS_dataset_Geuldal.md

 very high and for example the valley bottom does not always align with the streams as loaded from the OSM data.

+The DEMs from different sources are reprojected, merged and clipped to the 'region_outline'.
+This is done with the project model 'Project models > Preprocessing > DEMprepare' This rough 1m resolution DEM will be the basis to further produce DTM of lower resolutions.

+This output has 0 as nodata value, by manually saving in QGIS and setting 0 as nodata value this is solved.
+This map is stored as 'DTM_region_1m_rough.tif'

+Next the exact coordinate of the outlet point in the DTM has to be found.
+This was done manually by running by running the r.fill.dir and r.watershed functions from GRASS GIS within QGIS, this was done for a small section of the DTM around the outlet of the Geul close to the Juliana channel.